 September in Tuscany is time for la vendemmia, the grape harvest.
 In Tuscany, one of the largest wine producing regions in Italy, it’s a very important time.
 So traditionally, they celebrate by baking schiacciata con l’uva, a kind of flatbread, filled to the brim with the sweetest grapes.
-Truly seasonal, this schiacciata appears as if by magic in the Tuscan shops in September and then by October it’s gone.
+Truly seasonal, this schiacciata appears as if by magic in the Tuscan shops in September and then by the end of October it’s gone.

 Schiacciata con l’uva